platformsh/platformsh-docs/src/gettingstarted/cli.md

 ### Autocomplete on the command line

-Once installed\* the `platform` CLI tool provides tab autocompletion for commands, options, and even some values (your projects, valid regions). eg:
+Once installed, the `platform` CLI tool provides tab autocompletion for commands, options, and even some values (your projects, valid regions). eg:
 ``` bash
 $ platform proj<TAB>
 platform project